 In 2001, a major renovation took place to accommodate a growing population.
 The number of families in the parish was now over 1000.
 A connector between the church and the parish center, an additional seating area, the gathering space in the connector which houses the baptismal font and an air-conditioned chapel with the Holy Tabernacle where Daily mass is offered.
 A statue of the Expectation of the Blessed Virgin Mary, a tribute to our founding, stands in the foyer.
 It was sculpted by artist, Joseph Faul of Albany, NY.
 The piece weighs 2000 pounds and is made of Indiana limestone.
 It was dedicated August 24, 2004.

 In 2004, the people of the parish came together to renovate the House on the Hill, a two family home that now houses two retired priests from our diocese.
 The project took two years to complete.

 In 2008, a new sculpture was installed.
 The Blessed Kateri Tekakwitha sculpture was done by Sr. Loretta Hoag, DC.
 Kateri Tekakwitha is known as the “Lily of the Mohawks.”
 She was born in 1656 in Auriesville, NY (about an hour west of the parish) and is the first Native American to be beatified.
 After she was baptized at age 19, she devoted herself to the Eucharist and spent her life ministering to children, the elderly and the sick.
 Her feast day is July 14.

-For 140 years, in spite of all the interior and exterior changes, the warm and generous spirit of St. Mary’s lives on in its parishioners and the ministries in which they serve.
+For over 150 years, in spite of all the interior and exterior changes, the warm and generous spirit of St. Mary’s lives on in its parishioners and the ministries in which they serve.
 From the six founding families that worked together to build a church so that they could worship together, to the over 1300 families in the parish that are active in the many ministries of our parish today, St. Mary’s continues to be an active, vibrant, welcoming community.